Lowering fleet insurance costs

 How does the Virus outbreak affect vehicle fleet insurance?

-The types of cover not needed when the vehicles are parked for an extended period of time include Motor Third Party Liability Insurance, parts of the Casco cover and vehicle breakdown cover.
-If you have a policy for
+The types of cover not needed when the vehicles are parked for an extended period of time include Motor Third Party Liability Insurance.
+If you have a policy for business breakdown cover, contact the provider and see if you can negotiate a discount.

 Why should a business owner reduce their vehicle fleet insurance cover now